Sêrtar County: Incidents

 Sêrtar is one of the places in Sichuan that witnesses occasional acts of self-immolation, usually carried out by Tibetans.
 For instance, in February 2012, three herders set themselves on fire, purportedly in protest.
 On 26 November 2012, a monk allegedly self-immolated in front of the golden horse statue in Larung Gar.
 The supposedly political motivation behind these acts, however, has always been disputed by the Chinese government.

 As many of the houses in Larung Gar are made of wood, they present a constant fire hazard.
 On the evening of 10 January 2014, a fire broke out in Larung Gar, burning down more than a dozen structures and requiring 450 rescue workers to respond to the scene; however, there were no serious casualties.

+Administrative divisions

+Sêrtar County is divided into 5 towns and 11 townships.